cgtrout/MSFS-PyScriptManager/Docs/fenix_lights.md

 All screen brightness knobs are bound to left-most screen brightness knob.

 ## How To Use
 - On first run it will present a prompt.
 If you wish to bind a joystick axis, type 'y' and hit enter to bind.
-Follow the subsequent prompts to select a joystick and axis.
+Follow the subsequent prompts to select a joystick and axis. **Enter 'n' if you do not want to bind a joystick axis.**

 ![image](https://github.com/user-attachments/assets/0cae8eb6-c8f7-4d23-b5e1-217e059d4e73)